apache/druid/docs/ingestion/native-batch.md

 The HDFS input source is to support reading files directly from remote sites via HTTP.
-The HDFS input source is _splittable_ and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read a file.
+The HDFS input source is _splittable_ and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read only one file.

 Sample specs: